The GSB MBA Waitlist Strategy

 Video Courses Image

-If you are on the waitlist, here are some things you can do to increase your chances of being admitted.
+For students who are on Stanford’s waitlist, here are some things they can do to increase their chances of being admitted.

 Provide meaningful updates to the admissions committee

-This may include professional changes, for example, if you were promoted, changed companies, or switched roles.
+Meaningful updates on academic achievement may include changes in test scores, grade point averages, promotions, or new roles.
 Or, it can involve updates from other schools.
-If you were admitted into other programs, let the GSB know and reaffirm your continued interest in Stanford’s program and Stanford's MBA curriculum.
+For students admitted into other programs, let the GSB know and reaffirm continued interest in Stanford’s program.

 Get a reference letter from a GSB student/alum